cdfmlr/pyflowchart/README.md

 Flowchart.from_code(code, field="", inner=True, simplify=True, conds_align=False)
 ```

+- `code`: The Python code to be converted into a flowchart.
+- `field`: The name of a field in the code to be converted into a flowchart.
+If this parameter is not specified, the entire code will be converted.
+- `inner`: If `True`, the body of the field will be parsed as a nested flowchart.
+If `False`, the body of the field will be parsed as a single node.
+- `simplify`: If `True`, simple If and Loop statements will be simplified.
+For example, an If statement with a single expression will be converted into a single node.
+- `conds_align`: If `True`, consecutive If statements will be aligned in the flowchart.

 PyFlowchart CLI is a 1:1 interface for this function:

 ```sh
 python -m pyflowchart [-f FIELD] [-i] [--no-simplify] [--conds-align] code_file
 ```

-Let's talk about those three args:

-- `field`: str: Specify a field of code to generate a flowchart
+- `-f FIELD`: The name of the field to be converted into a flowchart.
-- `inner`: bool:  `True` to parse the body of field; whereas `False` to parse the body as a single object.
+- `-i`:  If specified, the body of the field will be parsed as a nested flowchart.
-- `simplify`: bool: for If & Loop statements: simplify the one-line-body or not
+- `--no-simplify`:  If specified, the If and Loop statements will not be simplified.
-- `conds_align`: bool: improve the flowchart of *consecutive If statements* converted from python code.
-(Beta)
+- `--conds-align`: If specified, consecutive If statements will be aligned in the flowchart.

 ### field